mkhan935/Java/readme.txt

-This is my Java code.
-Purpose of this repo is to go over all the important concepts of Java.

-Going to be Graduating in May 2017.
-Preparing For any and all whiteBoard interview By going over everything I've Learned.

-WILL TRY TO COMMIT EVERYDAY, AS I PLAN TO CODE IN BOTH LANGUAGES.
+Welcome,

+This is My Java Code Repo.
+I am nearing the end of BS degree at CUNY.

+Getting ready for interviews and the real-world by going over important concepts in my two favorite languages.
+Using GitHub to track my progress and to make sure I try to commit everyday.

+This way, I hope, I drill into myself important concepts, especially things like Algo and Data Structures.

-Also check my Python repo.
+Please also check my Python repo.

+Looking forward to a Great Career as a Software Engineer.

 :)